arepb/tuebor/index.md

 **How do I make the commitment?**

 Start now.
-Make an investment in a Michigan company during this calendar year and join us at Tuebor.org.
+Make an investment in a Michigan company during this calendar year and join us.

 ----